Welcome from Greenville, SC!

 My Donation to assist others in attending the Meal is included. $ _________

-Please Mail Reservation Form and check for $25 per person, payable to “Magnificat” to:
+Please Mail Reservation Form and check for $25 per person by October 21st, payable to “Magnificat” to:

 SERVICE TEAM MEMBERS